mathspp/mathspp/pages/02.blog/n-queens-problem/item.md

 Times ten.

 They looked rigid and cold, wearing their white and black dresses.
-But if you looked carefully enough, they also looked… They looked… hopeful!
+But if you looked carefully enough, they also looked...
+They looked... hopeful!
 They believed I would be able to help them.

 I wasn’t feeling confident and Queen #8 picked up on that, so she decided to recap what they needed: